ratwolfzero/hopalong_python/README.md

 Key optimizations include:

-- Two -pass aproach with straight forward loops and direct ieration
+- Two-pass aproach with straight forward loops and direct ieration

 - Avoiding NumPy vectorization and parallel iteration with Python’s zip in favor of direct iteration.